wombleton/gitlaw-nz/acts/S/Stamp and Cheque Duties Act 1971.md

     Section 86I: replaced, on 7 May 2012, by [section 149][192] of the Taxation (International Investment and Remedial Matters) Act 2012 (2012 No 34).

+    Section 86I: amended (with effect on 7 May 2012), on 17 July 2013, by [section 149][193] of the Taxation (Livestock Valuation, Assets Expenditure, and Remedial Matters) Act 2013 (2013 No 52).

 ##### 86IB Zero rate of approved issuer levy---requirements for securities